Smatek1001/AI_DnD/Characters/NPCs/Elara_Lark_Stoneheart.md

 * **Occupation:** Tavern Server / Informant
 * **Status:** alive
 * **Importance:** Minor
-* **Disposition towards PC:** Friendly
+* **Disposition towards PC:** Friendly (has a big crush on [[Vaelin Shadowleaf]])

 ## II.
 Appearance
 ### Physical Description
-Elara is a lithe young woman with bright, inquisitive eyes that dart around the room, taking everything in.
+Elara is a slender human woman in her late teens.
+Her bright green eyes and quick smile mask a sharp mind.
+Her server’s apron conceals a knack for eavesdropping.
 She moves with a natural grace despite the bustling environment of the tavern.
-Her auburn hair is often braided, and she wears simple, functional server's attire.
-She has a quick, engaging smile, but her gaze is often far away, dreaming of a life beyond the Docks.
+Her auburn hair is often braided.

 ## III.
 Personality & Demeanor
 ### Core Traits
-Curious, observant, empathetic, and secretly restless.
+Charming and cunning, Elara uses her human adaptability to gather intel.
+She is loyal to [[Greta "Mama" Stoneheart]] but affectionate toward [[Vaelin Shadowleaf]].
+Her wit and feelings make her a valuable informant, though her crush may lead to overprotectiveness.
 ### Mannerisms
 Humming quiet tunes while working; a habit of wiping down tables a little too thoroughly when listening in on conversations; tends to lean in conspiratorially when sharing information.
 ### Ideal & Flaw
 **Ideal:** "There's a bigger world out there, and I want to see it."
-**Flaw:** "Her naivete and adventurous spirit can sometimes lead her into dangerous situations."
+**Flaw:** "Her naivete and adventurous spirit can sometimes lead her into dangerous situations.
+Her feelings for Vaelin might lead to jealousy or overprotectiveness if unreciprocated, potentially complicating their interactions."

 ## IV.
 Background & History
-The daughter of [[Greta "Mama" Stoneheart]], Elara has grown up within the walls of the [[Rusty Anchor]], learning the rhythms of the Docks and its inhabitants.
-While she loves her mother, she secretly chafes under the perceived safety of her existence, dreaming of adventures beyond Duskhaven.
-Her observant nature and quiet manner have made her an unwitting, yet effective, informant.
+The daughter of [[Greta "Mama" Stoneheart]], Elara has grown up within the walls of the [[Rusty Anchor]], learning the rhythms of the [[Docks]] and its inhabitants.
+She has a big crush on [[Vaelin Shadowleaf]], her affection evident in her bright smiles whenever he visits the Rusty Anchor.
+This makes her a reliable informant, sharing rumors freely.

 ## V. Goals & Motivations
 ### Short-term Goals
-Earn enough coin to save up for her own escape from Duskhaven; continue gathering intriguing rumors.
+Earn enough coin to save up for her own escape from [[Duskhaven]]; continue gathering intriguing rumors.
+Aid her mother [[Greta "Mama" Stoneheart]].
 ### Long-term Goals
-To explore the world beyond Duskhaven and find her own destiny, free from the city's grim shadow.
+To explore the world beyond [[Duskhaven]] and find her own destiny, free from the city's grim shadow.
 ### Primary Motivation
-Freedom and a thirst for adventure.
+Freedom and a thirst for adventure, influenced by her feelings for [[Vaelin Shadowleaf]].

 ## VI.
 Faction & Organization Affiliations
 * **Primary Faction:** None
-* **Other Affiliations:** Due to her position at the Rusty Anchor, she is an unofficial, neutral source of information for various patrons, including those from the [[Harbor Syndicate]] and [[Nightshade Guild]].
+* **Other Affiliations:** Due to her position at the [[Rusty Anchor]], she is an unofficial, neutral source of information for various patrons, including those from the [[Harbor Syndicate]] and [[Nightshade Guild]].

 ## VII.
 Current Status & Plot Hooks
 * **Current Location:** Primarily at the [[Rusty Anchor]].
 * **Recent Events:** Recently overheard a particularly suspicious conversation about a "shipment" that deviated from the usual Syndicate channels, piquing her curiosity.
-* **Relevant Quests:** Can be a source of valuable rumors and overheard snippets of information from the Docks underworld; might ask Vaelin for assistance in fulfilling a small, personal ambition.
+* **Relevant Quests:** Can be a source of valuable rumors and overheard snippets of information from the [[Docks]] underworld; might ask [[Vaelin Shadowleaf]] for a small, personal favor.
-* **Potential Plot Hooks:** She might unknowingly stumble upon a secret that puts her in danger, requiring Vaelin's help; she could be approached by a mysterious stranger seeking information, drawing Vaelin into a new intrigue; her desire for adventure could lead her to seek out Vaelin for an opportunity to leave the city.
+* **Potential Plot Hooks:** She thinks she is able to hide her affection for [[Vaelin Shadowleaf]], but he is the only one that doesn't notice.
+She might unknowingly stumble upon a secret that puts her in danger, requiring Vaelin's help; she could be approached by a mysterious stranger seeking information, drawing Vaelin into a new intrigue; her desire for adventure could lead her to seek out Vaelin for an opportunity to leave the city.

 ## VIII.
 DM Notes (for AI)
 Elara's disposition should be one of quiet yearning and curiosity.
 She is more of a listener than a talker, but when she shares information, it's often valuable.
 Her connection to Greta should be strong and protective.
+Her crush on Vaelin is a significant personality trait that should subtly influence her interactions and potential plot developments.

 ### ROT-13 Encoded Secrets
 Rynen vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.